avmoore000/DeepSample/README.md

 	- Generated sample plots and uploaded them in an archive to the repo (Plots.zip).
 	- Updated the README.md file to reflect what is being done / was done by each person during the project.

+- Alex Reno
+	- Mostly implemented Spectrum Centroid [added to this file retroactively as of April 20]

 04/12/2020 - 04/18/2020

 Completed Tasks